psfoley/openfl/docs/overview.what_is_intel_federated_learning.rst

 Additionally, Intel\ :sup:`®` \ SGX allows developers to require attestation from collaborators which proves that the collaborator actually ran the expected code within the enclave.
-Attestation can either be done via a trusted Intel server or by the developer’s own server.
+Attestation can either be done via a trusted Intel server or by the developers own server.
 This stops attackers from injecting their own code into the federated training.

 .. figure:: images/why_intel_fl.png